-10. INTRODUCTION
+11. INTRODUCTION

-- 10.1.
 In considering all the aspects of these policies, several matters were raised that have led to the preparation of a list of aspirations of the local community which although are not planning policies, indicate things that would enhance and preserve the character of the town and the wider Parish.
-The issues below featured largely in the consultation responses as being important to the future success and prosperity of the Parish and are aspirations which the Parish Council would like to see delivered during the plan period. - Road infrastructure around the town or an alternative route for heavy goods vehicles - Improvements to parking facilities within the town. - Riverside country park area alongside the River Sow - Footpath on Chester Road to Pershall and the Football Club - · Central reservation and crossing point on Stone Road
+The issues below featured largely in the consultation responses as being important to the future success and prosperity of the Parish and are aspirations which the Parish Council would like to see delivered during the plan period.

+- Road infrastructure around the town or an alternative route for heavy goods vehicles - Improvements to parking facilities within the town. - Riverside country park area alongside the River Sow - Footpath on Chester Road to Pershall and the Football Club - Central reservation and crossing point on Stone Road

-11. ROAD INFRASTRUCTURE.
+12. ROAD INFRASTRUCTURE.

-- 11.1.
+- 12.1.
 The volume of traffic through the town, especially HGV's, is a matter of major concern to local residents.
-This is highlighted in the questionnaire returns and through consultation with parishioners. - 11.2.
+This is highlighted in the questionnaire returns and through consultation with parishioners. - 12.2.
 The provision of a by-pass to the east of the town would, in the view of most residents, be the most appropriate solution as it could link the A519 to the north of Eccleshall to the A5013 to the south, connecting with the B5026 along the route.
-Although it is recognised that the cost of such a road would be expensive, such a by-pass may become essential if the number of vehicles increases substantially and would significantly reduce the numbers of unnecessary traffic coming through the town. - 11.3.
-An alternative could be the improvement of roads from the Swynnerton Road, the C2, to Stone in the east to give a convenient link to the A34 and subsequent access to the M6 for vehicles travelling north and south, as well as east.
+Although it is recognised that the cost of such a road would be expensive, such a by-pass may become essential if the number of vehicles increases substantially and would significantly reduce the numbers of unnecessary traffic coming through the town. - 12.3.
+An alternative could be the improvement of roads from the Swynnerton Road, the C2, to Stone in the east to give a convenient link to the A34 and subsequent access to the M6 for vehicles travelling north and south, as well as east. - 13.
+PARKING.

-12. PARKING.

-12.1.
 There are constant complaints that car parking in the town is inadequate.
 Eccleshall serves a large rural hinterland where the residents generally use a car to visit town for shopping and the other facilities.
 Any limit or removal of the street parking would be strongly resisted by residents and businesses as the other major concern is the lack of adequate off street parking in the town.
 Several options have been explored in the past to provide additional off street parking or better utilise the existing provision.
-However, without funding from either the Borough or County Council, the desire for additional parking remains an aspiration which cannot yet be met, although the Parish Council continues to explore alternative sources of funding.
+However, without funding from either the Borough or County Council, the desire for additional parking remains an aspiration which cannot yet be met, although the Parish Council continues to explore alternative sources of funding. - 14.
+COUNTRY PARK.
+There is little open space in Eccleshall for a town its size.
+Similar villages surrounding Stafford have publicly maintained open space which has allowed the provision of parkland and play facilities.
+In order to help overcome this deficit, a Country Park to give a walk along the bank of the River Sow is proposed.